Test Case vs Test Scenario: What is the Difference?

 Test CaseTest Scenario

-All of an app’s features may be put to the test with the use of test cases, which consist of predefined actions, data, and expected results.A test scenario is a high-level document that consists of multiple test cases that cover end-to-end functionality.
+All of an app’s features can be tested using test cases, which consist of predefined actions, data, and expected results.A test scenario is a high-level document that consists of multiple test cases that cover end-to-end functionality.

 Complete focus on testing strategies, including both what and how to test.More emphasis is placed on the “what” of testing than the “how.”